stcdbe/GithubZipParsingBot/README.md

 ___
 ### Description

-Simple and fully asynchronous Telegram bot that can download GitHub repositories and return as .zip files.
+Simple and fully asynchronous Telegram bot that can download GitHub repository and return as .zip archive.
 ___
 ### Getting Started
 #### Running on Local Machine